oliverjfletcher/aws-terraform/README.md

 ### Infra-Cost

 The GitHub Actions workflow leverages the [Infra Cost](https://github.com/infracost/actions) GitHub action.
 This enables cost for the usage for the AWS resources provisioned to be estimated.
 The below screenshot details an example of the output that is created by Infra Cost.
-The API token key for Infra Cost is also stored in a GitHub Actions Secret.

 ![Infra Cost Example](images/infra-cost-example.png)